suit-wg/information-model/draft-ietf-suit-information-model.md

 Classification: Denial of Service

-If a device does not know where to obtain the payload for an update, it may be redirected to an attacker's server.
-This would allow an attacker to provide broken payloads to devices.
+If a device is tricked into fetching a payload for an attacker controlled site, the attacker may send corrupted payloads to devices.

 Mitigated by: [REQ.SEC.AUTH.REMOTE_LOC](#req-sec-authenticated-remote-payload)